Saturday, 15 November 2025

 Joe at back door of his family home when it was up for sale

 Just learned this afternoon that a childhood friend died yesterday at home*.
 I say 'childhood friend', but though we first met in 1965 and were friends into adulthood, I stopped having anything to do with him in 1982 as he could no longer be relied on to keep his word.
-Around 2010 we resumed our friendship, but in the interim he had become an alcoholic and a drug addict, adding those vices to that of his chain-smoking.
-I fell out with him again a few years ago because he'd become a bad-tempered, paranoid, surly, unpleasant, rude individual (too much cannabis) and the occasional fleeting glimpses of the person he'd once been weren't sufficient to enable me to overlook his excesses when they reared their ugly head.
+Around 2010 we resumed our friendship, but in the interim he'd become addicted to alcohol and 'exotic substances', adding those vices to his chain-smoking.
+I fell out with him again a few years ago as he'd often be bad-tempered, paranoid, surly, unpleasant, rude, and irritating (too much 'weed') and the occasional fleeting glimpses of the person he'd once been weren't sufficient to enable me to overlook his excesses when they reared their ugly head.
 His name?
 Joseph Walter Beattie and he was a year or two younger than me.

 Perhaps they're both now in a better place, reminiscing about old times and wondering just where their 'leader' is?
 Given the state of my health these days, who knows - perhaps it won't be very long 'til I join them, but I continue to hope I've got at least another 50 years before that happens.
 So long, Joe - here's to the person you once were before you fell in with bad company and allowed yourself to be led along the wrong path in life.